Alex Zanardi: 2020 cycling accident

 On 19 June 2020, Zanardi was involved in a serious accident while competing in the Obiettivo tricolore Italian national road race for paralympic athletes.
 The accident occurred on State Highway 146 between Pienza and San Quirico.
 According to Gazzetta dello Sport, Zanardi was descending down a hill when he lost control of his handbike and veered into an oncoming truck, leading to severe facial and cranial trauma.
 Emergency services attended the scene after other competitors helped to raise the alarm, and Zanardi was airlifted to the Santa Maria alle Scotte Hospital in Siena.
 He was treated in intensive care for serious head injuries.
-In September 2020, it was reported that Zanardi was showing signs of interaction but that his condition remained "serious," and that he had undergone several surgeries to reconstruct his face.
+In September 2020, it was reported that Zanardi was showing signs of interaction but that his condition remained "serious", and that he had undergone several surgeries to reconstruct his face.
 In November 2020, Zanardi was transferred to a hospital in Padua, which was closer to his home to continue his recovery.
 In December 2020, it was reported that Zanardi regained his sight and hearing; he could also respond non-verbally to questions and shake hands on demand.
 In January 2021, it was reported that Zanardi was able to speak again following a waking surgery.
-In December 2021, 18 months after the accident, he was able to return home, to continue his rehabilitation.
+In December 2021, 18 months after the accident, he was able to return home in order to continue his rehabilitation.

 Personal life

-Zanardi has been married to Daniela (née Manni) since 1996, and they have a son, Niccolò (born 7 September 1998).
+Zanardi has been married to Daniela Manni since 1996, and they have a son, Niccolò (born 7 September 1998).
 He has co-written two books based on his life, Alex Zanardi: My Story (2004) with Gianluca Gasparini and Alex Zanardi: My Sweetest Victory (2004).
 Zanardi and his story have been featured on the HBO sports series Real Sports with Bryant Gumbel.
 Zanardi wrote the opening chapters for the books of Steve Olvey, the former CART medical director, including, Rapid Response: My Inside Story as a Motor Racing Life Saver.

-He has received multiple awards, including the Autosport Gregor Grant Award 1998 & 2003; the Laureus World Sports Award for Comeback of the Year 2005; and the Gazzetta Legend Award 2015.
-He was inducted into the Motorsports Hall of Fame of America in 2013 and will be inducted into Long Beach Motorsports walk of fame in 2022.
+Zanardi has received multiple awards, including the Autosport Gregor Grant Award in 1998 and 2003, the Laureus World Sports Award for Comeback of the Year in 2005, and the Gazzetta Legend Award in 2015.
+He was inducted into the Motorsports Hall of Fame of America in 2013 and the Long Beach Motorsports walk of fame in 2022.

-In July 2022 Zanardi was hospitalized after a fire broke out at his home in Italy due to a defect on his home's solar panels which damaged medical equipment he used while recovering from his hand-cycling crash, he was later released back to his home 76 days later in September.
+In July 2022, Zanardi was hospitalized after a fire broke out at his home in Italy due to a defect on his home's solar panels, which damaged medical equipment he used while recovering from his hand-cycling crash.
+He was released back to his home 76 days later in September.